usnistgov/artiq_scan_framework/docs/models/getting_started.rst

 .. code-block:: python

-    self.set_dataset('heating_rate.rsb.ds_value', 12345, broadcast=True, persist=True, archive=False)
+    self.set_dataset('heating_rate.rsb.ds_value', 12345, broadcast=True, persist=True, save=False)

-Having to specify broadcast, persist, and archive is then not necessary when you know the behavior of broadcast, persist, and archive for all datasets that will be set by the model.
+Having to specify broadcast, persist, and save is then not necessary when you know the behavior of broadcast, persist, and save for all datasets that will be set by the model.

 For datasets that don't conform to the model assumptions, defaults can still be overridden as usual by specifying the argument.  e.g.

 .. code-block:: python

-    self.model.set('ds_value', 12345, persist=False, archive=True)
+    self.model.set('ds_value', 12345, persist=False, save=True)

 Dataset Mirroring
 ------------------